Are your eye symptoms from COVID-19 or just allergies?

 Red eyes unrelated to pink eye may also be a symptom of COVID-19.

-A nurse at the Life Care Center in Kirkland, Washington, which had some of the first publicly known cases of COVID in the U.S., told CNN she and other colleagues noticed that what seemed to be “red eye shadow” on the outside of the eyes was common among their patients with COVID-19.
+A nurse at the Life Care Center in Kirkland, WA, which had some of the first publicly known cases of COVID in the U.S., told CNN she and other colleagues noticed that what seemed to be “red eye shadow” on the outside of the eyes was common among their patients with COVID-19.

 More than two dozen people associated with the nursing home lost their lives from the outbreak.

-The AAO has since released guidance that notes doctors should probably only be concerned about COVID-19 if eye redness is joined by more typical coronavirus symptoms, such as fever, fatigue, cough, shortness of breath, and/or a loss of taste or smell.
+The AAO has since released guidance that notes doctors should probably only be concerned about COVID-19 if eye redness is joined by more typical coronavirus symptoms, such as fever, fatigue, cough, shortness of breath and/or a loss of taste or smell.

 READ MORE: How red eyes relate to COVID-19